-- All members of staff have been provided with a Part One of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff. - The DSL and Deputies at Borough Green Primary will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read Part 1 and annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is stored in the safeguarding file in the school office. - The DSL will ensure that all new staff and volunteers (including long-term agency and third-party staff) receive safeguarding and child protection training (including online safety); including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-CPD will be delivered by: - Specific training by the DSL - E-learning units - Shared bulletin updates - o Safeguarding display board in the staffroom - All staff members (including long-term agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via email and staff meetings. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies with safeguarding as a standing item on the staff meeting agenda and fortnightly meetings with DSL's and SLT. - The DSL (Headteacher) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This is found in the SENDco office. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This is achieved by specific training by the DSL.

-Although the school has nominated leads for the Governing Body (Dave Cushway and Chris Turner), all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved with staff meetings. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This will be achieved by inviting input at staff meetings. - The DSL and Head of School will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.